Sunday, July 31, 2016

 An isometric DRIVER?

-Let's start by saying that every kid played cops and robbers and now that we're grown-ups (aka BIG kids) we can do the same again using our favourite retro computer.
+Let's start by saying that I'm sure every kid played cops and robbers growing up?
+Well, now that we're grown-ups (aka BIG kids) we can do the same again using our favourite retro computer.
 This is thanks to Microïds and their 1989 hit, Chicago 90 which allows us to drive around the streets as either the good or bad guys.
 Easy choice, I say?
 Yep...

-As a cop, it's our job to do the chasing but I didn't really click with this game type.
-However, I always prefer to be a bad guy which is much better and I love having a car full of swag whilst rushing to flee the city limits for my freedom!
-The controls feel a little flaky, at first, but you will soon be rip-roaring around Chicago in no time.
+As a cop, it's our job to do the chasing but I didn't really click with that role.
+However, I always prefer to be a bad guy which is much better.
+After all, what's better than a car full of swag as you rush to flee the city limits?
+Gotta earn that freedom!
+At first, the controls feel a little flaky, but you will soon be rip-roaring around Chicago in no time.

 You could always be a good guy instead of running from the law?
 Yeah... that's what I thought!!